Kethen/adblockbrowserios-core/README.md

 ## Build Instructions
-In order for the targets to build successfully, you must first run 'npm install' in the root directory.
+In order for the targets to build successfully, you must first run 'npm install' in the root directory. requires cathage, run `cathage update` as well for build dependencies